EduardoZepeda/coffee-bytes-hugo/content/posts/analisis-de-tipos-de-captchas-ventajas-y-desventajas/index.en.md

 In defense of this captcha, I will say that it is a necessary evil on a website where it is not necessary to register to post, home of what was (or is) one of the most famous hacker groups: Anonymous and where illegal material was (or is) distributed, pictures and videos so cursed that will make you doubt if humanity deserves to share this planet with the rest of animals.

-I definitely do not recommend this type of captcha unless you have a website with similar characteristics.
+I definitely do not recommend this type of captcha unless you have a website with similar characteristics, in such case my deepest condolences.